 UPON the application of the Applicant to the Ontario Securities Commission (the Commission) for an order pursuant to subsection 1(6) of the OBCA to be deemed to have ceased to be offering its securities to the public;

-4. All of the outstanding securities of the Applicant, including debt securities, are beneficially owned, directly or indirectly, by the sole securityholder, Alamos.
-There are no Special Shares issued and outstanding.
+4. All of the outstanding securities of the Applicant, including debt securities, are beneficially owned, directly or indirectly, by the Purchaser.
+The Applicant has no outstanding securities other than the Common Shares.

-5. The Common Shares of the Applicant, which traded under the symbol "CGL" on the Toronto Stock Exchange, were de-listed effective as of the close of trading on January 8, 2016.
+5. The Common Shares of the Applicant, which traded under the symbol "SAS" on the Toronto Stock Exchange, were delisted effective at the close of trading on January 29, 2016.

 6. No securities of the Applicant, including debt securities, are traded in Canada or another country on a marketplace as defined in National Instrument 21-101 -- Marketplace Operation or any other facility for bringing together buyers and sellers of securities where trading data is publicly reported.

-7. Pursuant to BC Instrument 11-502 -- Voluntary Surrender of Reporting Issuer Status, the Applicant voluntarily surrendered its reporting issuer status in British Columbia on January 11, 2016 and the British Columbia Securities Commission confirmed the Applicant's non-reporting issuer status in British Columbia effective January 22, 2016.
+7. Pursuant to BC Instrument 11-502 -- Voluntary Surrender of Reporting Issuer Status, the British Columbia Securities Commission confirmed the Applicant's non-reporting issuer status in British Columbia effective February 11, 2016.

-8. The Applicant is a reporting issuer, or the equivalent, in Alberta, Saskatchewan, Manitoba and Ontario (the Jurisdictions).
+8. The Applicant is a reporting issuer, or the equivalent, in British Columbia, Alberta, Saskatchewan, Manitoba and Ontario (the "Jurisdictions").

-9. The Applicant is not in default of any requirements of the securities legislation in any of the Jurisdictions.
+9. The Applicant is not in default of any requirement of securities legislation in any of the Jurisdictions.